 Are the scars visible after an arm lift?

 Unfortunately, the scars are visible after an arm lift because the scar extends from the armpit to the elbow.
 The scar is placed along the inside surface of the arm so it is not noticeable when your arms are resting at your sides.
 Although the improvement can be dramatic in the right patient, I always counsel my patients that if they will not accept noticeable scars, they probably should not consider an arm lift.

 An arm lift can be performed on its own or in combination with other procedures.
 Some popular combinations include:

 Liposuction may also be used on various parts of the body to produce appealing contours that are more complementary to the new shape of your arms.
 During your initial consultation, Dr. Fata will listen to your concerns to help you decide if additional procedures might prove useful in your case.

 Can I have liposuction instead of an arm lift?

 Liposuction can remove a lot of the excess fat in your arms, but the quality of the final result depends on the ability of your skin to shrink after the fat has been removed.
 This ability of skin shrinkage after liposuction depends on several factors, but one of the most important factors is the location on the body.
 Unfortunately, the skin of the arms rarely has the elasticity to shrink after liposuction and most patients will be left with loose, baggy arm skin.
 However, small amounts of reduction of the arms can be accomplished with liposuction alone.

 Contact Us to Learn More

-To learn if you are a good candidate for arm lift surgery, please call Renaissance Plastic Surgery at 317-575-9152 today.
+To learn if you are a good candidate for arm lift surgery, please call Renaissance Plastic Surgery at 317-575-9152 today or submit an online contact form.
 We serve patients throughout the Midwest as well as Carmel and Indianapolis, Indiana, and will be glad to schedule a confidential consultation for you.